TheMatheusDev/ofox_device_xiaomi_spes/README.md

-## Device tree for building twrp for Redmi Note 11
+## Device tree for building OrangeFox for Redmi Note 11

 The Xiaomi Redmi Note 11 (codenamed _"spes"_) is a mid-range smartphone from Xiaomi announced in February 2022.